 How to have a private ceremony at SF City Hall without renting a space

-10 San Francisco portrait locations less than 3 miles from City Hall
+10 fabulous portrait locations less than 3 miles from City Hall

-Standard wedding vows for your City Hall ceremony
+Standard wedding vows for your City Hall Civil Ceremony

 Jen & Jeff